-After working for over 25 years as a Speech and Language Therapist in the NHS, I made the life changing decision to give it up and focus all my energies on practising Amatsu full time.
+After working for over 25 years as a Speech and Language Therapist in the NHS, I made the life changing decision to give it up and focus all my energies on practicing Amatsu full time.
 I am committed to helping ease pain and increase the well being of others with injury-related, chronic or lifestyle conditions.

 Since qualifying I have been doing further training at the Barral Institute in Scotland, London and Copenhagen.
 See http://www.barralinstitute.co.uk.
-Visceral Manipulation gently mobilises organs in the body such as the stomach, liver, gall bladder,intestines and bladder.
+Visceral Manipulation gently mobilises organs in the body such as the stomach, liver, gall bladder, intestines and bladder.
 These gentle manipulations may potentially improve the functioning of individual organs, the systems the organs function within, and the structural integrity of the entire body.
 Visceral Manipulation can improve functioning of a stagnant organ and effect digestive symptoms such as gastro-esophageal reflux, stomach bloating and discomfort, Irritable Bowel Syndrome, constipation and pain in the abdomen.
 The pelvis holds many vital reproductive organs.
 Congestion here can cause problems with the lymphatic and venous drainage impacting not just the pelvis but the back and the legs.
 Simply treating the afflicted area such as a painful knee does not always solve the problem, if the source is in the pelvis.
 If you have had abdominal surgery, such as an appendectomy or a Cesarean section, this can cause adhesions deep in the tissues.
 In other words, the layers of tissue can stick together and over time can manifest as seemingly unrelated problems in the body.
 Visceral manipulation can pin point where the stagnation lies and release these adhesions, restoring healthy function.